LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Himart Kichith will now function as intended.
 - Niblik's Gems quest reward can now drop off of any named Sarnak in Chardok, too.
 - Keeper of Souls now drops a guaranteed Pegasus Feather Cloak at 100% chance.
+- City of Mist is now a 900 second base spawn time.
+- City of Mist is now considered a dungeon with cast outdoors enabled.

 ## Instances and Quakes